DOC area for red wines, rosé wines and white wines in the Italian region Brands

 A longer matured Riserva

-Colli Pesaresi Sangiovese, Focara Pinot Nero (red), Focara Pinot Nero (white), Focara Rosso, Parco Naturale Monte San Bartolo Sangiovese, Parco Naturale Monte San Bartolo Cabernet Sauvignon, Roncaglia Bianco, Roncaglia Pinot Nero (see above) red) and Roncaglia Pinot Nero (whitewashed).
+There are the following types of wine: Colli Pesaresi Sangiovese, Focara Pinot Nero (red), Focara Pinot Nero (white wine), Focara Rosso, Parco Naturale Monte San Bartolo Sangiovese, Parco Naturale Monte San Bartolo Cabernet Sauvignon, Roncaglia Bianco, Roncaglia Pinot Nero ( red) and Roncaglia Pinot Nero (pressed white).